rtrlib/handbook/docs/_sources/usage.rst.txt

 - `cmocka`, a framework to run RTRlib unit tests
 - `doxygen`, to build the RTRlib API documentation

-If the requirements are available in the system, the library and tools can be build.
+If the requirements are fulfilled in the system, the library and tools can be build.
 First, either download or clone the RTRlib source code as follows:

 .. code-block:: bash